skuzniar/cppgen.nvim/README.md

 Several Large Language Models (LLMs) can handle a wide range of coding tasks.
 However, there are reasons why someone might choose to use a custom code generator.

-- **Highly Specific Requirements**: Custom generator can be tailored to match a particular coding style.
+- **Specific Requirements**: Custom generator can be tailored to match a particular coding style.
 - **Consistency**: Within a given context, custom generators will always generate the same code.
 - **Customization**: With a custom solution, you have full control over the templates and rules used for code generation.
 - **Performance**: A code generator that runs locally is often faster than one that interacts with the remote system.

 ## Design Philosophy
-`cppgen.nvim` acts as a source of code fragments for the completion engine.
+**cppgen.nvim** acts as a source of code fragments for the completion engine.
 While in the insert mode, the location of the cursor within the buffer determines the current context.
+Certain language constructs, like classes, enumerations, or switch statements, located above or around the cursor may trigger code generation.
-Certain language constructs, like classes, enumerations, or switch statements, located above or around the cursor may trigger code generation. `cppgen.nvim` uses type information that it gets from the LSP server to generate code.
+**cppgen.nvim** uses LSP server to get the type information necessary to generate code.

 ## Features
-`cppgen.nvim` can currently generate the following code snippets.
+**cppgen.nvim** can currently generate the following code snippets.

 - Output stream shift operators for classes and enumerations.
 - Serialization functions for classes and enumerations.